michealbeatty/Random-Coords/README.md

 TODO
 ====

-* Add the option to generate Canadian points.
+* Add an option to generate Canadian points.